flexera-public/policy_templates/cost/azure/rightsize_managed_disks/README.md

 ## What it does

-This Policy Template scans all volumes in the given account and identifies any volume that meets the user-specified criteria for being oversized.
-The user can filter volumes based on usage percentage of IOPS, usage percentage of throughput, or any combination of these.
-Any volumes that meet the user-specified criteria are considered oversized.
-If any oversized volumes are found, an incident report will show the volumes and related information.
+This policy checks managed disks in Azure subscriptions and identifies underutilized disks based on disk performance metrics over a lookback period and a threshold specified by the user; if underutilized disks are found, then disk type downgrade is recommended.
 An email will be sent to the user-specified email addresses.

-- It is important that you keep constant LUN numbers for your data disks because when policy retrieves metrics for them.
-It will only look for the latest LUN number assigned to the data disk; if changed multiple times before running the policy, only the data points using the current LUN the disk has will be retrieved for analysis.
-- Currently the policy only works for righsizing using the disk used IOPS and throughput since disk capacity (GiB) is not retrievable from Azure.
+Note: It is preferred to keep the disk LUN number constant when detaching and re-attaching a data disk to a virtual machine.
+LUN number is used to retrieve disk performance metrics (IOPs and throughput).

 ### Policy Saving Details